Wire Mesh Panels

 T post step 8- panels

-Begin at the end post and fasten the mesh to it using cable ties, which can be threaded through the pre-drilled holes in the post.
+Starting at the end post and fasten the mesh using cable ties, which can be threaded through the holes in the post.

 FAQs